Frequently Asked Questions

 Becoming a Member

 We welcome membership into our organization to anyone who is interested in helping us continue our wonderful mission of preserving agricultural and industrial history.
 Click here for more info.

 Admission is $10 for adults, children 12 and under are free.
 Friday is senior citizens day with admission for seniors at $8.
 Gates are open from 8 A.M. till 5 P.M.
 All spectators enter at County M (Gate D) which is 332 E County Rd M.

 We welcome all exhibitors who have antique equipment to display.
+Exhibitors are allowed a total of TWO participants for no charge.
+Additional persons pay the entrance fee.
 Exhibitors enter at the Cox Road (Gate A) through Thursday.
 From Friday through Monday, all exhibitors, except car show exhibitors, must enter at County M (Gate D).
 Antique Car/Truck show exhibitors enter at Cox Road (Gate A) Vehicles must be 30 yrs or older to enter.
-All other exhibitors must register at the RRT 1 registration building.
+All exhibitors must register at the RRT 1 registration building.

 All vendors enter at the Cox Road (Gate A).
 Please keep the vehicles to a minimum and park in the designated vendor parking areas.

 * From Friday through Monday, all campers must enter at the County M, (Gate D) entrance.

 You may bring a golf cart to the show, however you must provide the following information: